devcontainers-contrib/.github/CONTRIBUTING.md

 Instead sensitive bugs must be sent by email to devcontainers.contrib+security@gmail.com.

+## Writing code

+1. 🔀 Fork the repo
+2. 💻 Open the repo in your editor
+3. 👨‍💻 Add your changes to your workspace
+4. ✨ Run the tests to make sure everything works
+5. 🔖 Commit & push your changes
+6. 🔁 Open a PR to get your changes merged
+7. 🚀 Profit!

-👩‍⚖️ When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+👩‍⚖️ When contributing code to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.